-The International Affairs (IA) Program, housed in the Government Department, is designed to provide students interested primarily in the fields of international relations and comparative politics with a body of knowledge, perspectives and critical skills for understanding the political, economic, historical and socio-cultural relationships and issues shaping today's global community.
+The International Affairs (IA) Program, housed in the Political Science Department, is designed to provide students interested primarily in the fields of international relations and comparative politics with a body of knowledge, perspectives and critical skills for understanding the political, economic, historical and socio-cultural relationships and issues shaping today's global community.
 It offers a thoughtfully-integrated and relatively flexible interdisciplinary set of courses in the social sciences, leading to the degree of Bachelor of Arts in international affairs.
 The goal of this major is to provide students with a solid foundation in the liberal arts for employment and/or advanced study in an international field.

 The program of study provides a choice of three concentrations - global security processes, global socio-economic processes or global public policy.
 These concentrations afford students the opportunity to acquire a theoretically, and historically-grounded, understanding of one significant process in which people and countries are currently engaged.
 Students will be expected to apply these theories to the complex global process in question, and to put that process into socio-historical context.
 IA students learn to consider issues broadly, to see interconnections amongst processes and geographic regions, and to engage in critical and creative thinking about them.
 The IA major prepares students for employment, lifelong learning and life enrichment and fits Eastern Washington University's larger purpose of providing quality liberal arts education with meaningful career preparation.